MohammadKhayyo/Deep-learning/Home Exercises/Ex2 - L2_TwoLayers_CIRAR10/README.md

 ## Feedback and Support 💬

-For any queries or feedback, please reach out to `mohammadkhayyo@gmail.com` or my linkedin `linkedin.com/in/mohammadkhayyo`.
+For any queries or feedback
+🔗 [LinkedIn](https://www.linkedin.com/in/mohammadkhayyo/) | 📧 Email: mohammadkhayyo@gmail.com

 Happy coding!